The Quintic Wave Equation with Kelvin-Voigt Damping: Strichartz estimates, Well-posedness and Global Stabilization: Local Well-posedness of Regular Solutions via Galerkin Method and Small Data

-Since $u_m \in V_m$ and the basis is given by the eigenfunctions of the Laplacian, we are allowed to take $w = -\Delta u_m' \in V_m$ as a test function in our approximate equation.
+Since $u_m \in V_m$ and the basis is given by the eigenfunctions of the Laplacian, we are allowed to take $w = -\Delta u_m' \in V_m$ as a test function in the approximate equation.
 This choice allows us to capture the regularizing effect of the Kelvin-Voigt damping.
-We define the strong energy functional as:
+We define the regular energy functional as: